DarlingSh1337/Layer-7-Script-No-ProxyList/README.txt

 ====================================================================================================================================
-	    				THIS SCRIPT HAS BEEN DEVELOPED BY SCARECROW AND DARLINGSH THIS SCRIPT CAN BYPASS VOXILITY - HETZNER - PROXYPIPE - CLOUDFLARE - SUCURI AND A LOT OF ANTI-DDOS WEBSITE
+	    				THIS SCRIPT HAS BEEN DEVELOPED BY SENPAISH AND DARLINGSH THIS SCRIPT CAN BYPASS VOXILITY - HETZNER - PROXYPIPE - CLOUDFLARE - SUCURI AND A LOT OF ANTI-DDOS WEBSITE
 ====================================================================================================================================